zaid-1111/CorrelationTracking/README.md

     iii.
 A matlab table will be generated which holds metadata making it easier to track your feature.
 3. Then in the "Tracking_Zaid.m" file, input the video file to track and tabular data that was generated and run the script.

+To implement real-time capability, first configure the tabular data to select the relavant feature in your camera's field of view.
+Then, simply implement the real-time capture function built in matlab, replacing the video file.